Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Hybrid Learning of BPS Models

-\paragraph{Phase 2: instances start-time generation.} The objective of this phase is to generate each process instance's start time in the output event log.
-Traditionally, DDS models generate the start-time of cases by randomly drawing from a unimodal distribution that models the interarrival times between consecutive cases.
-For example, a typical BPS model captures the interarrival times using a negative exponential distribution (i.e., \ it models the creation of cases as a Poisson process).
-However, this method can give rise to significant inaccuracies because, in many cases, a single distribution is not realistic enough to represent real scenarios.
-For example, in a claims handling process, cases might be created more frequently on Mondays than on Thursdays.
+\paragraph{Phase 2: Case start-times generation.} In this phase, we generate each process instance's start time in the output log.
+Traditionally, DDS models generate the start-time of cases by randomly drawing from an unimodal distribution of the interarrival times between consecutive cases.
+A typical BPS model captures the interarrival times using a negative exponential distribution (i.e., it models the creation of cases as a Poisson process).
+However, a single distribution is not realistic enough to capture real scenarios.
+For example, cases might be created more frequently on Mondays than on Thursdays in a claims handling process.